Lowering your debt to income ratio (DTI) when applying for a mortgage

 - If you have rental income from an investment property, we’ll need to see that income on your tax returns (or rental checks if your taxes haven’t been filed yet) and we’ll only be able to use a portion of that income to be conservative.

 - If you plan on turning your current home into a rental property, you’ll need to have a lease agreement in place for us to consider the potential income.

 We can help give you clarity about your DTI

-At Better, our goal is to give you as much certainty as we can, as soon as we can, about how much you’ll be able to get financing for.
+At Better Mortgage, our goal is to give you as much certainty as we can, as soon as we can, about how much you’ll be able to get financing for.

-When you get our 3 minute basic pre-approval, we run a soft credit check (which doesn’t affect your score).
-This allows loan consultants like me to look at your debts and credit in more detail and get a more accurate picture of your DTI.
+When you get our 3-minute pre approval, we run a soft credit check (which doesn’t affect your score).
+This allows Mortgage Experts like me to look at your debts and credit in more detail and get a more accurate picture of your DTI.

 If you’re planning on buying soon, we also encourage you to upgrade to our verified pre-approval.
 Our underwriting team will review things like your tax returns, pay stubs, and any other documents specific to your financial situation, so we can tell you exactly how much you are qualified to borrow.
 This helps ensure there aren’t surprises about your DTI when you do apply for a mortgage.

 Lowering your DTI can have a big impact on the type of financing you can get.
 If you have some flexibility on when you plan on buying, taking time to lower your DTI (and improve your credit score) can save you a lot of money over the life of your loan.